Lyneham High School: Lyneham Performing Arts Centre

 In the late 2000s, Lyneham High School received a grant from the A.C.T.
 Government to build the Lyneham Performing Arts Centre (LPAC).
-Architects completed the blueprints for the $5.3 million dollar complex, with construction beginning in June 2009.
+Architects completed the blueprints for the $5.3 million complex, with construction beginning in June 2009.
 LPAC was completed in March 2010, being opened by Andrew Barr MLA.
 The centre has hosted numerous musical performances.
 It was also the venue for the 2010 Australian National Jazz Eisteddfod.

-Enrichment Programs
+Enrichment programs

 LEAP

-LEAP (Lyneham Enriched Academic Program), is an academic program designed to allow high school children to enrich their learning in the fields of Maths, Science, Social Studies (HaSS) and English.
+Launched in 1983, LEAP (Lyneham Enriched Academic Program), is an academic program designed to allow high school children to enrich their learning in the fields of Maths, Science, Social Studies (HaSS) and English.
 It provides a foundation for bright students intending to study these subjects at higher levels.
 The program is selective, with around thirty students being accepted in each year by means of a range of tests determining students' proficiency in each of the four subjects.

 The requirements of LEAP are that the students are to sit the Australian Council for Education tests in the subjects of English, Mathematics, and Science.

 LEAP students attend two camps aside from other students throughout their schooling at Lyneham High School: one in Year 8, and one in Year 10.